Do you have other skills that you might want to share with PSS? We’d love to hear from you! Apply to become a PSS volunteer!

 Volunteer Facilitators are essential for the success of our Parent, Grandparent and Grandparents Raising Grandchildren Support Circles.
 They provide a secure and regular space for parents and grandparents to express feelings and share the joys and challenges of raising children.
 This important volunteer position requires successful completion of the application and screening process, 20 hours of Initial Facilitator Training; attendance at additional skill-building workshops and seminars; participation in monthly or bi-monthly facilitator or Steering Committee meetings and the responsibility of facilitating an ongoing Support Circle.
 We look for a one year commitment of 5 hours or less per week, which includes facilitating a regular (weekly, biweekly or monthly) 2 hour Circle meeting, contacting new and ongoing members, promoting the Circle; attending facilitator meetings and taking care of other organizational and reporting details.
 Note: Applicants must undergo a Criminal Record Check.
 Apply to become a Volunteer Facilitator!

-We are currently seeking compassionate volunteers to co-facilitate our Parent English Circles in Abbotsford, Burnaby, Langley, Coquitlam, Port Coquitlam, Surrey, Delta, and Vancouver; Farsi, Cantonese, and Mandarin circles in Coquitlam; Filipino in Surrey; and Spanish, Cantonese, and Mandarin in Vancouver.
-We are also looking for volunteers to co-facilitate Circles in Port Alberni Parksville, and Victoria on Vancouver Island and Prince George in the North
+We are currently seeking compassionate volunteers to co-facilitate our Parent English Circles in Abbotsford, Burnaby, Langley, Coquitlam, Port Coquitlam, Surrey, Delta, and Vancouver; Farsi, Cantonese, and Mandarin Circles in Coquitlam; Filipino in Surrey; and Spanish, Cantonese, and Mandarin in Vancouver.
+We are also looking for volunteers to co-facilitate Circles in Port Alberni, Parksville, and Victoria on Vancouver Island, and Prince George in the North and in the South Thompson/ Okanagan.

 For our Grandparents Raising Grandchildren Circles we are looking for volunteers to co-facilitate our existing Circles in Vancouver, Abbotsford, Delta, Langley, and Chilliwack.
-Or who might be interested in starting a new Circle in Metro Vancouver or the Lower Mainland.
+Or who might be interested in starting a new Circle in Metro Vancouver or the Lower Mainland, as well as co-faciliatators for Circles in South Thompson/ Okanagan. .

 Initial Facilitator Training